Think You’re Smarter Than a What Next Producer? Find Out With This Week’s News Quiz.

 Questions are multiple-choice, and time is of the essence: You have 50 seconds to answer, and as the seconds tick away, the question’s point value drops from 50 all the way down to zero, so you’ll want to click on your answer as fast as you possibly can.
 There’s no penalty for an incorrect answer, so feel free to take a guess.

 At the end of the quiz, you’ll be able to compare your score with that of the average contestant, as well as with the score of a Slatester who has agreed to take the quiz on the record.
-This week’s contestant is What Next senior producer Jayson De Leon.
+This week’s contestant is What Next producer Mara Silvers.

 The quiz may require you to turn on cookies in your browser for it to function properly.